Building a Hive Plugin

 Chain-hash integrity mechanism

-// For each migration file in sequence order:
+// For each migration script in sequence order:

 //